-Mark Zuckerberg wanted to disrupt philanthropy.
-But it has a race problem.
+Mark Zuckerberg’s effort to disrupt philanthropy has a race problem

 “If you won’t explicitly name race as a reason why many of these things happen, then you perpetuate the system that you want to dismantle," he said.

-The CZI began with a focus on science and education but expanded into policy and advocacy work in 2017, ultimately focusing on criminal justice reform, housing affordability in California and immigration reform, through its Justice and Opportunity Initiative (JOI).
+CZI began with a focus on science and education but expanded into policy and advocacy work in 2017, ultimately focusing on criminal justice reform, housing affordability in California and immigration reform, through its Justice and Opportunity Initiative (JOI).

-Current and former employees say the JOI has been the locus of much of the racial tension in the CZI’s external work.
+Current and former employees say JOI has been the locus of much of the racial tension in CZI’s external work.

-“As Trump has risen in power and potentially influence over Facebook, the perception has been that JOI is where all of the compromises have been made in order to meet the political objectives of Mark and Facebook," said a person familiar with leadership’s thinking, who spoke on the condition of anonymity because they are not authorized to speak for the CZI.
+“As Trump has risen in power and potentially influence over Facebook, the perception has been that JOI is where all of the compromises have been made in order to meet the political objectives of Mark and Facebook," said a person familiar with leadership’s thinking, who spoke on the condition of anonymity because they are not authorized to speak for CZI.

 The political pressure on Facebook indirectly hurt Black-led solutions, said one employee working in JOI.
 “We have to consider, ‘Is this going to be an issue for the right?
 Is this going to be bad publicity for Mark?' ” the employee said.
 “If we are trying to appease the right, or we’re trying not to offend them, you have a very narrow lane in which you can work when you work on immigration and criminal justice.”

-The JOI launched the same month President Trump took office, helmed by former Obama adviser David Plouffe, who previously ran policy for Uber.
-Zuckerberg and Chan picked the issue they wanted to support and then Plouffe looked for policy battles where the CZI could make the most impact, he said.
-In criminal justice reform, where legislative momentum is happening on the state level, the CZI joined a bipartisan “clean slate” initiative to help expunge records for convictions that has attracted both the libertarian industrialist Koch network and the left-leaning think tank Center for American Progress.
+JOI launched the same month President Trump took office, helmed by former Obama adviser David Plouffe, who previously ran policy for Uber.
+Zuckerberg and Chan picked the issue they wanted to support and then Plouffe looked for policy battles where CZI could make the most impact, he said.
+In criminal justice reform, where legislative momentum is happening on the state level, CZI joined a bipartisan “clean slate” initiative to help expunge records for convictions that has attracted both the libertarian industrialist Koch network and the left-leaning think tank Center for American Progress.

 But the JOI employee said that as the 2020 election approached, Chan became “more and more adamant about ensuring that the right is showing up in our work — that we are not making this a liberal solution,” despite the fact that CZI was already funding most of the groups working at the intersection of conservatism and criminal justice reform.

-Documents show that leadership asked staff to go through the CZI’s criminal justice reform portfolio in September 2019 to determine which current and prospective grants were for conservative groups.
-The list of conservative grantees included the American Conservative Union, Prison Fellowship, Right on Crime, the right-wing think tank R Street, with a grant in process to Ethics & Religious Liberty Commission, a Southern Baptist group, said the JOI employee.
+Documents show that leadership asked staff members to go through CZI’s criminal justice reform portfolio in September 2019 to determine which current and prospective grants were for conservative groups.
+The list of conservative grantees included the American Conservative Union, Prison Fellowship, Right on Crime and the right-wing think tank R Street, with a grant in process to Ethics & Religious Liberty Commission, a Southern Baptist group, said the JOI employee.

-The CZI says funding decisions are based on need and potential impact and that the vast majority of JOI’s investments have gone to left-leaning groups.
-The CZI also says it routinely audits the effectiveness of its work.
+CZI says funding decisions are based on need and potential impact and that the vast majority of JOI’s investments have gone to left-leaning groups.
+CZI also says it routinely audits the effectiveness of its work.

 “Us deciding to join the Clean Slate initiative, it isn’t because the Koch brothers are there,” said Plouffe, who now serves as an outside adviser.
 “It’s because that’s how you’re going to get stuff done," he said.

-Although all these causes are liberal at the core, some employees say they worry that they are being pushed away from politicized solutions, such as police reform, or from approaching issues such as family separation with the same urgency as the CZI’s response to covid-19, for which the CZI quickly funded vaccine research and supported front-line organizations helping impacted minority groups with education and economic stability.
+Although all these causes are liberal at the core, some employees say they worry that they are being pushed away from politicized solutions, such as police reform, or from approaching issues such as family separation with the same urgency as CZI’s response to the coronavirus pandemic, for which CZI quickly funded vaccine research and supported front-line organizations helping disproportionately affected minority groups with education and economic stability.

-Current and former executives said this tension stemmed from the CZI hiring experts in the field — such as community organizers, advocates, educators or prosecutors — who wanted it to be more aggressive and chafed at its corporate approach.
-Peggy Alford, the CZI’s former chief financial officer who in 2019 became the first Black woman to join Facebook’s board, said the CZI had ambitious long-term goals across all issues.
+Current and former executives said this tension stemmed from CZI hiring experts in the field — such as community organizers, advocates, educators or prosecutors — who wanted it to be more aggressive and chafed at its corporate approach.
+Peggy Alford, CZI’s former chief financial officer who in 2019 became the first Black woman to join Facebook’s board, said CZI had ambitious long-term goals across all issues.
 Sometimes good ideas were rejected based on budgets or strategy, not race, Alford said.

 Facebook employees said they were ‘caught in an abusive relationship’ with Trump as internal debates raged

 Still, JOI’s work that does not fall along party lines has been able to prioritize racial equity as BLK had recommended.
-Ruby Shifrin, director of the CZI’s housing affordability program, says her team has spent two years developing tools that they are now sharing with other CZI departments.
+Ruby Shifrin, director of CZI’s housing affordability program, says her team has spent two years developing tools that they are now sharing with other CZI departments.
 Their methodology looks at which communities are likely to benefit from a grant or policy proposal, but also whether an organization is staffed with people who have been homeless or lived in affordable housing.

-Fred Blackwell, chief executive of the San Francisco Foundation, which has partnered with the CZI on housing work in the Bay Area, says he’s been impressed by the CZI’s support for movement-building.
+Fred Blackwell, chief executive of the San Francisco Foundation, which has partnered with CZI on housing work in the Bay Area, says he’s been impressed by CZI’s support for movement-building.
 Many corporate donors shy away from funding outspoken advocates because “you don’t control it,” Blackwell said.
 “They’re not always going to say stuff that is comfortable to your institution.”

-Earlier this year, the CZI committed $1 million in funding to groups that train community organizations to better advocate for their communities, money that was ultimately distributed through an intermediary, the CZI said, a common practice in philanthropy.
+Earlier this year, CZI committed $1 million in funding to groups that train community organizations to better advocate for their communities, money that was ultimately distributed through an intermediary, CZI said, a common practice in philanthropy.
 One of the potential grantees was a group called Black Voters Matter, which has helped train and develop more than 200 Black-led groups in Southern states.

 But in the end, Black Voters Matter was the only finalist rejected for CZI funding.
-The CZI said they decided against funding the group because the funds went to organizations with a track record of training others how to advocate as a practice.
+CZI said it decided against funding the group because the funds went to organizations with a track record of training others how to advocate as a practice.

 Cliff Albright, head of Black Voters Matter, who has been working in advocacy and community organizing for more than 20 years, said Black-led organizations are often viewed as riskier investments in philanthropy.
 “It’s just an organizational version of what we face in life as individuals," Albright said.